 Use of PDT-DBM polypeptide to stimulate scalp hair regrowth

 Open for Collaboration

-The "Rejuvenation Now" initiative is set up as an international collaboration of scientists, doctors, and the team we are building at our foundation's headquarters.
+The "Rejuvenation Now" initiative is set up as an international collaboration of scientists, doctors, and the foundation.
+If you would like to collaborate, just leave us a note.